ntbamber/Workout-Tracking-Repo/README.md

 - workout_dashboard.py: Streamlit app used for creating a dashboard to help track progress of lifts over time.
 - workout_logger.py: Streamlit app used for logging workouts.
 - requirements.txt: Required Python packages.
+- launch.json: config file to allow streamlit apps to be launched from vscode debug menu.
+Place into .vscode